bestquark/mentpy/_sources/tutorials/intro-to-mbqc.rst.txt

     mp.draw(mbcirc)

 This circuit is designed to implement a single qubit gate on the input qubit, with qubits measured in a left-to-right sequence.
-We can use this same circuit to implement a teleportation by measuring qubits :math:`0`, :math:`1`, :math:`2`, and :math:`3` in the :math:`X` basis.
-However, the output qubit with a byproduct operator :math:`Z` that depends on the earlier qubits measurement outcomes.
+We can use this circuit to implement a teleportation from qubit 0 to qubit 4 by measuring qubits :math:`0`, :math:`1`, :math:`2`, and :math:`3` in the :math:`X` basis.

 Ment Operators
 --------------

-To build this circuit, we can use the :obj:`Measurement` (or its alias :obj:`Ment`) operator to the circuit's qubits.
+To specify the measurement angles, we can use the :obj:`Measurement` (or its alias :obj:`Ment`) operator at each qubit position.
 The :obj:`Measurement` object is characterized by an angle and a measurement plane, which can be "XY", "XZ", or "YZ" ("X", "Y", and "Z" are also accepted), determining the basis in which the qubit is measured.
 The angle can be specified or set to ``None``.
 If not provided, it will be treated as a trainable parameter.

+.. admonition:: Note
+   :class: warning

+   At the moment, only the "XY", "X", and "Y" measurement planes are supported.

 .. ipython:: python